-Talking about Uganda and its first impressions! - A British friend once told me that its people have very big smiles that you can quickly read into their warmth and welcoming nature - how awesome is that?
+Talking about Uganda and its first impressions! - A friend of mine from the United Kingdom once told me that the people of Uganda have very big smiles that you can quickly read into their warmth and welcoming nature - how awesome is that?

 Indeed those first impressions have always truly defined this beautiful country.
-Located in the heart of Africa, it is also known as the 'Pearl of Africa' - Surely it's got to be!
+Located in the heart of Africa, it is also known as the 'Pearl of Africa' after Sir Winston Churchill called it so - Surely it's got to be!

 A section of the Capital, Kampala

-The information contained here is based on personal experience - certainly because I am proudly born and bred here.
+The information contained on this website is based on personal experience - certainly because I am proudly born and bred here.

 Rafting on the Nile ....
 Photo by PeterJBellis